malykhin-yuri/peano/README.md

 This code is used to obtain results described in the paper: https://arxiv.org/abs/2103.07344

+Computation 1 (Spring 3d curve):
+* $ ./search.py --dim 3 --pcount 2 --div 2 --facet-gated --metric l2_squared --output-curves
+* time: ~3 min

+Computation 2 (4d curve):
+* $ ./search.py --dim 4 --pcount 1 --div 2 --facet-gated --metric l2 --output-curves
+* time: ~1 hour

+See also YE-proof.py for a computer-assisted proof of YE curve minimality.

+# User guide

 Requirements: see requirements.txt

 Tested on python 3.5 and 3.8.

 This repo is mostly frozen, only fixes will appear.

-# User and developer guide

 Entry point is the script search.py: try it!
 Results stated in the arXiv paper:
 * YE curve:
     * $ ./search.py --dim 2 --pcount 1 --div 5 --gates '(0,0)->(0,1)' --max-cdist 1 --metric l2 --rel-tol-inv 1000000 --output-curves
     * time: ~1.5min, result: ye curve
-* Spring curve:
-    * $ ./search.py --dim 3 --pcount 2 --div 2 --facet-gated --metric l2_squared --output-curves
-    * time: ~3min
-* 4D facet-gated curve:
-    * $ ./search.py --dim 4 --pcount 1 --div 2 --facet-gated --metric l2 --output-curves
-    * time: ?

 Some other examples:
 * facet-gates search: